Update: ‘Kia SW PBV’ and ‘Kia Large PBV’ updated.

 Blue Arc delivery van

-The Shyft Group has received CARB approval for its Blue Arc EV Solutions Class 3-5 EDVs.
-CARD has given the Class 3 Blue Arc EVs a city driving range rating of 225 miles.
-According to EPA, the Blue Arc Class 3 EDV with a 165 kWh battery pack can deliver a range of up to 200 miles and have a fuel consumption equivalent of 45 MPGe.
-The company will start making EDVs in Charlotte, Michigan, in the second half of 2023.
+Shyft Group received CARB approval for its Class 3-5 Blue Arc EVs.
+The Class 3 Blue Arc EVs have a city range rating of 225 miles, while the EPA gives the Class 3 model with a 165 kWh battery a 200-mile range and 45 MPGe.